 - Contractors continued work on a new \$27.3 million transient training troops barracks project Sept.
 11, 2024, at Fort McCoy.
-Contractors began in May 2024 getting the site set up for the fourth transient training troops barracks

-LLC, for approximately \$27.3 million.
+Contractors began in May 2024 getting the site set up for the fourth transient training troops barracks project at Fort McCoy, which was awarded in February 2024 to L.S.
+Black Constructors, LLC, for approximately \$27.3 million.